 Power Supplies

 As already mentioned, this PSU is a concept.
-Those of you who do not need the rectifier section may omit it, and connect a d.c. the voltage of 16 V to K1.
+Those of you who do not need the rectifier section may omit it, and connect a d.c. with a voltage of 16 V to K1.
 Note, however, that this requires wire links to be fitted in the positions indicated by dashed lines near the bridge rectifier.

-If you require more output current (say. up to 5 A), simply move the power transistor off the board, and fit it on a larger heat sink (see parts list).
-Also, increase the buffer capacitor to 10 000 pF.
+If you require more output current (say, up to 5 A), simply move the power transistor off the board and fit it on a larger heat sink (see parts list).
+Also, increase the buffer capacitor to 10,000 pF.
 Since such a capacitor (or array of capacitors) will not fit on the board, connect it as an external part via heavy-duty wires and two spade terminals (marked ‘+’ and ‘-‘ on the component overlay).
 A continuous output current of 5 A also requires the bridge rectifier to be cooled.
 This is best achieved by leaving it on the PCB and clamping it on to a side panel of the metal enclosure used to house the supply.

 Parts list